Grover search revisited; application to image pattern matching: Quantum Image representations

 \subsection{Flexible Representation for Quantum Images (FRQI)}

-In general, quantum image representation is a method for expressing the pixel positions as well as the corresponding color intensities, as a quantum superposition state.
-FRQI is an analog image representation format, proposed by Le et al. \cite{Le2011-wq}.
-A grayscale image on $N_p (=2^n \times 2^n)$ pixels is represented by FRQI as follows:
+In general, quantum image representation is a method for expressing the pixel positions and the corresponding color intensities, as a quantum superposition state.
+In the FRQI format \cite{Le2011-wq}, a grayscale image on $N_p = 2^n \times 2^n$ pixels is encoded in a quantum state as follows;

 where $|0\rangle$ and $|1\rangle$ are the computational basis states of a single qubit, while $\{|z\rangle \}$ is the computational basis states of $\log N_p=2n$ qubits representing the coordinate of the corresponding pixel. $\boldsymbol{\theta}=(\theta_0,\theta_1,\cdots,\theta_{2^{2n}-1}), \theta_i \in [0, \pi/2]$ is the vector of angles encoding the colors; that is, $|f_z\rangle = \cos\theta_{z} |0\rangle +\sin\theta_{z} |1\rangle$ is a qubit on which the color at the pixel coordinate $z$ is encoded.
 That is, a gray scale $2^n\times2^n$ pixel-image is represented by the $2n+1$ qubits state \eqref{EQ_formula_FRQI}.